andredms/jekyll-now/_posts/2020-12-19-bsides-algiers.md

 output.bin: Zip archive data, at least v2.0 to extract
 ```

 Turns out, it wasn’t actually a .jpg we were getting - but rather a .zip file which contained a .jpg.
-We thought that surely after all this we’d be able to extract the .zip file and grab the flag no problem, however, it wasn’t so easy as the file was password protected.
+We thought that surely after all this we’d be able to extract the file and grab the flag no problem, however, it wasn’t so easy as the file was password protected.

 # Cracking Passwords
 We weren’t prepared to dive back into Wireshark to try find a key for the .zip somewhere, as it wasn’t even guaranteed to be there, so I did some Googling for a .zip cracker tool and came across the following: [frackzip](https://github.com/hyc/fcrackzip)